Exploring the Sirena ranger station located in Costa Rica's crown jewel, the Corcovado National Park is a once in a lifetime kind of experience.

 What to Bring:

-Closed-toed hiking shoes or rubber boots with knee socks so the boots don't rub your calf where they end, rain gear (poncho or jacket for the boat, umbrella for hiking - protects you from the rain and the sun and a waterproof bag for cell phones and cameras) - ALWAYS be prepared for rain, your cell phone so the guide can take pictures for you through the scope, day pack, plenty of water or water purification tablets (iodine) or a lightweight water filter or MONEY to buy water if absolutely necessary (the water from the spigot is NOT potable), sunscreen, hat, bandana, sunglasses, insect repellent, seasick medicine (take some the night before) , snacks but make sure to keep them in ziplock baggies once opened.
+Closed-toed hiking shoes or rubber boots with knee socks so the boots don't rub your calf where they end, small tin of Zepol or vicks vapor rub to put ring around you ankles or calves, rain gear (poncho or jacket for the boat, umbrella for hiking - protects you from the rain and the sun and a waterproof bag for cell phones and cameras) - ALWAYS be prepared for rain, your cell phone so the guide can take pictures for you through the scope, day pack, plenty of water or water purification tablets (iodine) or a lightweight water filter or MONEY to buy water if absolutely necessary (the water from the spigot is NOT potable), sunscreen, hat, bandana, sunglasses, insect repellent, seasick medicine (take some the night before).
 Please always apply insect repellent away from other people (not everyone likes to inhale DEET or other chemicals).

 What to Expect:

-• A 2.5-3hr boat ride (45min in the calm river, 15 minutes entering the ocean (passing through the rivermouth or Boca Sierpe with waves which can be rough at times), about 2 hrs or less in the ocean paralleling the coast to Sirena
+A 2.5-3hr boat ride (45min in the calm river, 15 minutes entering the ocean (passing through the rivermouth or Boca Sierpe with waves which can be rough at times), about 1.75 hrs +/- in the ocean paralleling the coast to Sirena

-• Professional service from start to finish (boat, captain, guides and lunches)
+Professional service from start to finish (boat, captain & guides)

 Welcome to Sirena Biological Station!